bmcmahen/portfolio/content/blog/introducing-sancho/index.md

 #### We've provided two open source projects built with Sancho.

-[Julienne](http://julienne.app) is a little app for sharing recipes with family and friends.
-View the [source](https://github.com/bmcmahen/julienne) on Github.
+[Julienne.app](http://julienne.app) is a little app for sharing recipes with family and friends.
+View the [source](https://github.com/bmcmahen/julienne).

 ![Julienne in action](./julienne-screenshot.jpg)

-[Captioner](https://captioner.app/) provides a way to create subtitles for videos in your web browser.
-View the [source](https://github.com/bmcmahen/captioner) on Github.
+[Captioner.app](https://captioner.app/) provides a way to create subtitles for videos in your web browser.
+View the [source](https://github.com/bmcmahen/captioner).

 ![Captioner in action](./captioner-screenshot.jpg)

-Interested in trying Sancho?
-Your best best is to start with the [documentation](http://sancho-ui.com) and then check out some of the links below.

 #### Further resources